Varunkkumar/AchiveHub-app/README.md

-# AchiveApp - Habit & Task Tracker
+# AchiveApp

-A mobile application built with React Native and Expo for tracking habits, tasks, and achievements.
+A mobile application built with React Native and Expo for tracking habits, tasks, and Share achievements.

 ## Features
 - Habit tracking with progress visualization